-3. Do not possess sufficient literacy skills in English to participate meaningfully in ISAT or PSAE without ELL accommodations.
+2. Do not possess sufficient literacy skills in English to participate meaningfully in ISAT or PSAE without ELL accommodations.

-Students for whom a district elects to provide ELL support even though they are not considered by the State of Illinois to have LEP, are not eligible for ELL accommodations or exemptions for any state test.
+Students given ELL support even though they are not considered by the State of Illinois to have LEP are not eligible for ELL accommodations or exemptions for any state test.

-1 Scores from any standard ACCESS administration, including those from other states and non-public schools, supersede placement test results.
+&lt;sup>1 Scores from any standard ACCESS administration, including those from other states and non-public schools, supersede placement test results.